sn0rkmaiden/turtle_math/README.md

 # turtle_maths

-Visualize solutions to 2nd and 3rd degree polynomials using Lill's method.s
+Visualize solutions to 2nd and 3rd degree polynomials using Lill's method.

 ## Getting Started